Traditional Mystery

 .

-Philo Vance—the creation of Willard Huntington Wright, writing as S. S. Van Dine—first appeared in 1926 and overnight became an American publishing phenomenon.
-Vance appeared in twelve novels and…
+Philo Vanceโthe creation of Willard Huntington Wright, writing as S. S. Van Dineโfirst appeared in 1926 and overnight became an American publishing phenomenon.
+Vance appeared in twelve novels and seventeen films, and was so successful and well-known that genre historian J. K. Van Dover declared that by 1930, โPhilo Vance was the American detective.โ Van…

 .

-Death on the Down Beat, originally published in 1941, is subtitled “An Orchestral Fantasy of Detection.”
-This is a highly unusual detective novel which is likely to appeal particularly…
+Death on the Down Beat, originally published in 1941, is subtitled โAn Orchestral Fantasy of Detection.โ This is a highly unusual detective novel which is likely to appeal particularly to music lovers.
+A rare and little-known novel, it has nevertheless been described by the Golden Age mystery aficionado Barry Pike in The Oxford Companion to…

 .